-- 2. Faculty members are not required to participate in a joint resolution session and may instead request that the case proceed to case review.
-It is anticipated and encouraged that a joint resolution will be worked out in a private meeting between the faculty member and the student(s) involved in a case.
-However, either the student or the faculty member can request that the director of academic integrity assign a member of the Academic Integrity Board to attend a joint resolution meeting as a neutral third party. - ii.
-Not to communicate with the faculty member.
-The student can elect instead to proceed directly to case review (see Case Review). - c.
-If the student denies responsibility for the minor and unintentional violation or if the faculty member and the student cannot agree on an outcome, the case will proceed on to case review. - d.
+- · The report identifies the student's first violation, and - · The student accepts responsibility for the violation, and - The student elects to communicate with the faculty member to resolve the violation - 1.
+After receiving the student's Academic Integrity Response Form and verifying eligibility for Joint Resolution, the Office of Academic Integrity will notify the student of its approval for the student to pursue the joint resolution process. - 2.
+After receiving joint resolution approval, the student may submit a request to the faculty member to participate in the joint resolution. - a.
+If the faculty member accepts the student's invitation to participate in joint resolution, it is anticipated and encouraged that a joint resolution will be worked out in a private meeting between the faculty member and the student(s) involved in a case.
+However, either the student or the faculty member can request that the director of academic integrity assign a member of the Academic Integrity Board to attend a joint resolution meeting as a neutral third party. - b.
+If the faculty member rejects the student's invitation to participate in joint resolution, the case will proceed to Case Review.
+Faculty members are not required to participate in joint resolution. - 3.
+If the faculty member and student can agree on an outcome, they must submit an Academic Integrity Joint Resolution Proposal (see form on the MyQ website (https://myq.quinnipiac.edu/Academics/ Academic%20Integrity/Pages/default.aspx)) reflecting the terms of their agreement to the Office of Academic Integrity.
+On this form they will specify the violation(s) and the jointly agreed sanction(s). - a.
+If the faculty member and the student cannot agree on an outcome, the case will proceed on to case review. - 4.
+The Academic Integrity Joint Resolution Proposal will be forwarded to the director of academic integrity for final approval.
+If a conflict of interest occurs, the director can request Academic Integrity Board approval of joint resolutions.
+The director can reject a joint resolution when further investigation of the incident is warranted. - 5.
 A student who did not initially accept responsibility and has not been found responsible for a prior academic integrity violation may, at any time before a final board decision, change their response to accept responsibility in order to participate in the joint resolution process.